-Discussion in 'The Troup - Wallabies Supporters Group' started by kronic, Apr 8, 2012.
+Discussion in 'The Gold Brigade - Wallabies Supporters Group' started by kronic, Apr 8, 2012.

 Gee I tire of Melbournians and their self-indulgent proclamations about what great 'fans' they are.

 Email sent out a short time ago, check your inboxes.
 Follow the Troup on twitter: @The_Troup

 note to self: buy rugby tickets BEFORE you buy plane tickets

 Yeah that was dumb.
 I'll keep an ear out but seems unlikely.

 Thanks but, Phew, just got tickets.
 They may be for possibly the worst seats ever, but I have never been so happy to get my hands on bad seats in my life.
 Solidly sold out game.
 Why wasn't it held at the big ground at ANZ stadium?